-- It is important to remember that even cats living totally indoors require regular vaccination as they may be exposed to diseases in many circumstances (such as travel or boarding, interaction with other cats, the addition of a new cat to the home, and even viruses carried on your clothing).
+Even cats living totally indoors require regular vaccination as they may be exposed to diseases in many circumstances (such as travel or boarding, interaction with other cats, the addition of a new cat to the home, and even viruses carried on your clothing).

 Why Does My Kitten Need a Series of More Than One Vaccine?

-How Often Does My Cat Need to be Re-Vaccinated?
+How Often Does My Cat Need to Be Re-Vaccinated?

-- health status
+- Health status

-- age and lifestyle of the cat
+- Your cat’s age and lifestyle

-This is why re-vaccination intervals may vary, both from cat to cat, home to home, and with different diseases.
+This is why re-vaccination intervals may vary, both cat to cat, home to home, and with different diseases.
 Your veterinarian will be able to customize a vaccination schedule for your cat.

 What are the Risks of Vaccination?